 One on One Learning

-Of course, the success of one-on-one learning depends upon the quality of your teacher.
-Obviously, the quality of your teacher is an important consideration no matter how you learn—traditional classroom setting, online learning or private one-on-one in person apprenticing like we do with the Radio Connection.
+Of course, the success of one-on-one learning depends upon the quality of your mentor and Academic Facilitator.
+Obviously, the quality of your instruction is an important consideration as well as considering how you learn best— in a traditional classroom setting, or through private one-on-one in person externship with a guru in a radio production environment and online learning, like we do with the Radio Connection.

-Our teachers (we call them mentors) are all broadcast professionals: announcers, radio DJs, hosts, voiceover artists, program directors, TV Hosts, You Tube Content Producers and the like.
-They’ve all been in the business an average of 15 years, and there’s not much they don’t know about the broadcasting industry.
+In the Radio Connection program area of Recording Radio Film Connection & CASA Schools (RRFC), our mentors and Academic Facilitators take the place of the conventional teachers you would encounter in a traditional college or conventional trade school.
+All of our Radio Connection mentors are broadcast professionals: announcers, radio DJs, hosts, voiceover artists, program directors, TV Hosts, You Tube Content Producers and the like.
+They’ve been in the business an average of 15 years, and there’s not much they don’t know about the broadcasting industry.
 Let’s face it, they’re pros.

 So think about it.
-Who would you rather learn from?
-Some teacher who may or may not have ever broadcast anything in their lives?
-Or someone like Jim Daniels, Walter Sabo, Sean the Rabbai, Eytan Shandler, Erica Farber, and others?
+Wouldn’t you like to learn from someone like Jim Daniels, Walter Sabo, Sean the Rabbai, Eytan Shandler, Erica Farber, and others?

-One on one learning, the mentor apprentice (extern) method of education.
-It’s been around since Socrates and Aristotle for a reason—because it works.
+One on one learning, the mentor externship method of education has been around since Socrates and Aristotle for a reason—because it works.
 When you really think about it, why would you want to learn any other way?